argoproj-labs/old-argo-dataflow/docs/METRICS.md

 ### message_retry_count

-Use this metric to determine total retries performed for message processing.
+Use this metric to determine how many retries performed for message processing.

-Golden metric type: latency.
+Golden metric type: QoS.

 ### replicas